 I’ve been featured in various newspapers in Scotland as well as on the radio and on TV and I will continue to do whatever I can to raise awareness of Post-concussion syndrome.
 I used to think that concussion just gave you a sore head and made you dizzy.
 Little did I know just how much PCS takes over your life.

-I believe PCS is so misunderstood.
-On the outside warriors can at times look ok but underneath the exterior the brain is going through a huge battle of recovery and it needs to be talked about more.
 If you’d like to feature my story in the media or on your website please get in touch and let’s raise awareness worldwide.

 What is Post-concussion syndrome?

 Post-concussion syndrome (PCS) is a mild traumatic brain injury with a variety of symptoms that affect the person living with it.
 According to Headway, the brain injury association in the UK these can include:

 - Sleep disturbance